htcondor/htcondor/docs/version-history/stable-release-series-86.rst

 -  Fixed a bug that caused a machine to stick in the Preempting/Vacating state after a job was removed when a ``JOB_EXIT_HOOK`` was defined.
    :ticket:`6383`
--  Added type enforcement rules for cgroups to HTCondor’s SELinux profile. :ticket:`6168`
+-  Added type enforcement rules for cgroups to HTCondor's SELinux profile. :ticket:`6168`
 -  Fixed a bug where setting ``delegate_job_gsi_credentials_lifetime`` to 0 in a submit description file was treated the same as not setting